-This Transmedia (multimedia) project sheds light on the under-told story of African American life within Washington, D.C.’s U Street Corridor, aka “Black Broadway.”
+The Black Broadway On U: Transmedia Project (cross-platform) sheds light on the under-told story of African American life within Washington, D.C.’s U Street and Shaw community corridors once known as “Black Broadway.”
 The Black Broadway era (early 1910s to late 1950s) was D.C.’s cultural renaissance before, during and after the Harlem Renaissance.
-The project will connect today’s audiences with the historical and hidden contributions of this African American community’s iconic entertainers, intellects, music, culture and society, as well as their impact on Black America and U.S. History.
+The project will connect today’s audiences with the historical and hidden contributions of this African American community’s iconic entertainers, educators, activists, intellectuals, musicians, culturalists and society, as well as their impact on Black America and U.S. History.

 This Transmedia experience represents several distinct, yet interconnected cross-platform media components and will feature a 3-part documentary film, an interactive website (that will house a “living book series” showcasing short films about the backstories of neighborhood elders, community stakeholders and icons), a mobile app, immersive user experiences, “pop-up” performances, special events, an annual symposium, museum and cultural arts center and a significant social media presence.

 During the “Roaring Twenties,” for some, life was but a Gatsby-like dream…but in the little southern town of Washington, D.C., otherwise known as “The Capital of the Free World,” it wasn’t Freedom that ruled; it was Jim Crow.
 As our nation’s capital was still a segregated city, African Americans were not “free” to enter “white” theaters and nightclubs.
 Ironically, it was this very segregation that spawned a “cultural and intellectual revolution.”